ymollard/python-advanced-slides/exercises.md

 So far, when a lockdown happens, the number of contaminations starts to decrease the same day.
 We do not consider people contaminated right before the lockdown.

 1. Add a `r0_history:` [`deque`](https://docs.python.org/3/library/collections.html#collections.deque) as an attribute to keep a track of previous R0, and:
-- Init the queue with a neutral R0 i.e. as many `1` as the number of incubation delay
+- Init the queue with a neutral R0 i.e. as many `1` as the number of `incubation_duration`
 - `next()` must now accept the previous number of cases in parameter: `next(self, previous_num_cases: int)`
 - `next()` must now enqueue the current R0 to the history
 - `next()` must now return a new contamination case with delay: pop the r0_history from the left and use this to return the current number of contamination cases